elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Across our application, both in the frontend and serverside, we use KQL filters to retrieve rules based on whether they are prebuilt rules or not - this means that the current behaviour of these values relies on the `immutable` field being set to either `true` or `false`.

 As we have mentioned before, we need to assume that at any point in time, there will be a mixture of rules whose saved object has already been migrated on Elasticsearch and others will not.
-This means that the retrieval of rules will need to maintain backwards compatibility: in order to determine if a rule is prebuilt, preferentially search for the existence of the `prebuilt` field; if that doesn't exist, fallback to the legacy logic of checking a rule's `immutable` value.
+This means that the retrieval of rules will need to maintain backwards compatibility: in order to determine if a rule is prebuilt, preferentially search for the existence of the `external_source` field; if that doesn't exist,  we should fall back to the legacy logic of checking a rule's `immutable` value.

 This means that we will need to update the constants and KQL filters that we have hardcoded in our application to reflect the new schema: